 Teams can be created through school clubs, classes, home school groups, 4-H groups, Scout Troops, local nature centers, etc. The only requirements for a team are a minimum of five students and one adult advisor/chaperone.
 For more information about Envirothon, please check out the Virginia Association of Soil and Water Conservation Districts at http://vaswcd.org/envirothon

 Evergreen offers a scholarship every year to a Smyth County graduating senior.
 Evergreen’s Board of Directors and staff look at all applications brought in and vote to pick only one recipient.
 The scholarship provides financial support to students wanting to major in a field dealing with natural resource conservation and/or work in agriculture.
 The recipient is then turned into the Virginia SWCD Education Foundation to compete in their statewide scholarship for an additional amount.
 The Evergreen scholarship is given out early every spring with the state scholarship following.
 Application packets are delivered to each county high school a few months before the first deadline.
 Check with your guidance counselor or contact Evergreen to learn how to apply.

 The Virginia Association of Soil and Water Conservation Districts hosts a one week summer camp every year.
 The camp is always held at Virginia Tech and the campers and counselors stay in the same dorm.
 Campers will learn about the importance of conservation through fun activities and games.
 The week is very full of adventures like hiking, swimming, kayaking, farm tours, and much more.
-This year’s Conservation Camp will be July 7-13.
+This year’s Conservation Camp will be July 12-18.
 Evergreen offers two scholarships every year to help pay for the cost of the camp.
 If you are interested in applying we would love to tell you more about the camp as well as help you apply for the scholarship.
-A link to the application is below.
+A link to the application and the 2020 draft camp agenda is below.